Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 - What trace fields are needed to investigate a Goodhart regression?

 silent_p0rose from 4% to 12%.
-What will you do — accept the release, roll back, or demand additional diagnostics?
+What will you do — accept the release, roll it back, or require additional diagnostics?
 What exactly will you check?